EmmanuelBeziat/izzi-modern-form/README.md

 $ bower i modern-form
 ```

-Or you could just download the files on GitHub.
+Or you can just download the files.

 # How to use